mhadaily/123website-builder/readme.md

 #123website builder

-an experimental static website builder based on Silex and Powered by Nodejs
+an experimental static website builder based on Silex and Powered by Nodejs. [live demo](https://mj123website.herokuapp.com/)

 ##Installation on your local computer

-This is for developers only, since our beloved designers can use the [online version](http://editor.silex.me/).
+This is for developers only, since our beloved designers can use the [online version](https://mj123website.herokuapp.com/).

-Developers you can clone this repository and start Silex, with nodejs.
-See instructions bellow.

 ### Recommended: with Docker